 In an effort to understand how art careers are changing due to the Coronavirus, we asked artists how the outbreak has affected their careers and how they are planning to alter the way they approach their art businesses.

 What we found is that there were many commonalities in how artists were responding to the shifting professional landscape around them.
-While all the artists we spoke with experienced a level of loss from sales, delayed workshops, and cancelled openings, they were already planning ways to innovate and move their careers online.
+While all the artists we spoke with experienced a level of loss from sales, delayed workshops, and canceled openings, they were already planning ways to innovate and move their careers online.

 Here are just some of the ways that artists have begun to change the way they run their art business during this time, and how you can too.